-Unchained wrote an op-ed in the New York Times in October 2015 that started a national conversation about America’s Child Marriage Problem, and Unchained and allies now are working state by state to end child marriage.
-Click on the map below to read about Unchained’s progress in each state.
+Unchained wrote an op-ed in the New York Times in October 2015 that started a national conversation about America’s Child Marriage Problem, and Unchained now is leading the movement to end child marriage, state by state.
+Click on the map below or on this timeline to read about Unchained’s progress in each state.

 CHILD MARRIAGE LEGAL IN EVERY STATE

 The United States Department of State declared in March 2016 that child marriage, or marriage in which one or both parties is under age 18, is a “human rights abuse” that “produces devastating repercussions for a girl’s life, effectively ending her childhood.”

 Shockingly, though, child marriage is legal in the US.
 While the minimum marriage age in most US states is 18, exceptions in every state allow child marriage. read more »

 Unchained At Last, which is dedicated to helping women and girls escape arranged/forced marriages, is in the process of retrieving data from all 50 states about the number of children married recently in America.
 (Tahirih Justice Center has contributed to this project.)
 The project is not yet complete, but already, the numbers are alarming.
 At least tens of thousands of children, as young as age 12, were married in the US in the last decade.
 Even more alarmingly, nearly all the children married were minor girls married to adult men, often at ages or with age differences that are considered statutory rape.

 DANGERS OF CHILD MARRIAGE